 I left St. Mary’s beaming, basking in the bright October sunlight, and the thought that: “Yes, I’ve found it.”
 But, just as I was passing through the church’s massive, beautiful garden, the collegiate bells rang out, thundering the arrival of the noon hour; my heart broke with the thought of little St. Peter’s back in Barford.
 So humble, so small, so modest by comparison.

 The vicar had asked me at Morning Prayer this past Thursday, if he would see me at service on Sunday, he had planned to “welcome us” during the service.
 I had hemmed and hawed ("hummed and hawed" in Brit English), knowing I was had planned to go to St. Mary’s for a “bigger and better” experience.
 I feel so awful now.
-A place like St. Peter’s needs people like me, whereas at a place like St. Mary’s, I would be a dime a dozen.
+A place like St. Peter’s needs people like me.
 Am I looking a gift horse in the mouth?
 St. Peter’s may not be everything I want, but it may be what I need.
 And maybe, it is a place that needs me, instead of the other way around.
 Perhaps that is the lesson I am meant to learn in all this.